Marijuana a growing business in Baldwin

 The request will now go to the township planning commission for review and approval of a special land use permit for the project.

-Care By Design, a division of CannaCraft, a cannabis company providing recreational and medical cannabis products manufactured in Sonoma County, California, has purchased the property with plans to establish a provisioning center for medical marijuana, and eventually add a recreational retail store and a grow facility.
+Care By Design, a health and wellness market that sells Michigan made CDB products, based in Farmington, has purchased the property with plans to establish a provisioning center for medical marijuana, and eventually add a recreational retail store and a grow facility.

 "Care By Design has submitted an application packet for the property on M-37," Pleasant Plains Township supervisor Kevin Braddy said.
 "As a board we need to decide whether or not to send this on to the planning commission for their approval."

 Planning Commission chairperson Su Eling said there would be meeting Sept.
 23 to evaluate the special land use permit application and make a determination, if the board approved the application packet.